9 Creative Ways to Empower Teachers

 5. Collect feedback before changing a system in place

-Before making a major change to how something is achieved, I highly recommend gathering feedback to get an idea of the consensus among the staff.
+Before making a major change to how something is achieved, I highly recommend first gathering feedback from your teachers to get an idea of the consensus among the staff.

-While you as the school administrator have the final say, be sure to collect thoughts from staff who may be able to shine light on a perspective you hadn’t thought of.
+While you have the final say, it’s worthwhile to collect thoughts from staff who may be able to shine light on a perspective you hadn’t thought of.

 Here are some ways to collect feedback and thoughts among staff: